-The custom work on the Urban Scrambler is a clever mix of items taken directly from Benjie’s CB parts catalogue and some one off Doinker specialties.
-A Benjies ‘Whale’ fibergalss tank with a custom, fiery red flake paint scheme carries the go fast juice.
+The custom work on the Urban Scrambler is a clever mix of items taken directly from Benjie’s CB parts catalogue and some one-off Doinker specialities.
+A Benjies ‘Whale’ fibreglass tank with a custom, fiery red flake paint scheme carries the go-fast juice.
 A set of 4-into-2 Benjies exhausts with shorty mufflers hang off the motor and a set of Benjie’s stainless fork covers beef up the front end.
-Doinker’s also added a set of Renthal scrambler bars, custom rear set pegs, new lighting front and rear and custom made saddle.
+Doinker’s also added a set of Renthal scrambler bars, custom rear-set pegs, new lighting front and rear and custom made saddle.

 “This bike has character and gets a lot of attention and positive comments everywhere it goes.
 One of these days it will go through a frame off Resto, but to me, the bike looks perfect” – Doinker

 Benjie’s Cafe Racer has been active in the Cafe scene for longer than I can remember.
 Their Cafe Racer styled tank and seat combos have earned many of their customers projects appearances on the pages of this site, as well as the likes of Bike Exif and Pipeburn.
 The Benjie style is unmistakable.
 So what better reason could they need to break their own mould every now and again?